yx2396/formative-test1/README.md

 6. How many people enrolled in HarvardX/CS50x recieved certification in 2012?
 (Please inlcude your code in your markdown document)

-7. How many people registered for HarvardX/CS50x from Columbia on October 15, 2012?
+7. How many people registered for HarvardX/CS50x from Colombia on October 15, 2012?
 (Please inlcude your code in your markdown document)

 8. Create a new data frame (`D2`) that includes student ID and registration date for all students from a country of your choice (Please inlcude your code in your markdown document)